zinen/Rabatten/README.md

 ### Options page
 In the options page, you define which services you want to see your discounts from.
 And you can specify filters on domains you don’t want to see the discount banner on.
-Options are saved in chrome synchronized storage and thus made available to you'r other installations.
+Options are saved in chrome synchronized storage and thus made available to your other installations.
 *This requires a google account being logged in to chrome otherwise options are only saved localy.*

 ### Background page